jfcross4/kaggle_NCAA/readme.md

 ## Modifying 538 Ratings

-Suppose that I think that the Men's Gonzaga team is underated and should have a rating of 100 instead of 96.47.
+Suppose that I think that the Men's Gonzaga team is underrated and should have a rating of 100 instead of 96.47.
 I can change their score to 100 using the *modify_538_ratings* function.

 ```r
 M538 = modify_538_ratings(M538, "Gonzaga", 100)